The 40-Teen Naturalistic Teenage Driving Study (NTDS)

 The purpose of NTDS was to examine the driving performance of novice teenage drivers.
 Researchers recruited 40 novice teen drivers at the time of licensure and equipped the teens' vehicles with cameras, g-force meters, Global Positioning Systems (GPS), and other equipment to provide detailed information about driving performance during the first 18 months of driving experience.
 During the first 18-months of driving, we examined rates of elevated gravitational force events, crashes and near crashes, and other driving performance measures and contributing factors, such as speed and secondary task engagement.
 Because many study participants shared a vehicle with a parent, we compared rates of novice teenagers with their parents.

 This study examined parent-supervised practice driving and the extent to which the amount of practice is associated with driving performance after licensure.
 A sample of 92 teens and at least one parent were recruited and observed during the supervised practice driving period and 12 months after licensure.
 Driving was assessed using GPS, multiple cameras, and accelerometers.
 Audio transcripts of parent-teen interactions were examined to determine how parents teach their teenage children to drive.

 Experimental Research on the Influence of Peer Passengers on Simulated Risky Driving Among Teenage Males

-The objective of this study is to understand the effects and mechanisms of the influence of peer passengers on male teen drivers, specifically the effects of peer personality stereotypes on the risk taking behavior of male teenage drivers.
-A series of experimental studies will be conducted in a driving simulator with various manipulations of passenger type and presence.
-Driving simulator and eye tracking data are collected to analyze driving behavior, risk taking behavior, and attention/distraction related variables.
+The objective of these studies is to understand the effects and mechanisms of the influence of peer passengers on male teen drivers, specifically the effects of peer personality stereotypes on the risk-taking behavior of male teenage drivers.
+Experimental studies were conducted in a driving simulator with various manipulations of passenger type and presence.
+Driving simulator and eye tracking data were collected to analyze driving behavior, risk taking behavior, and attention/distraction related variables.

 The Effect of Teenage Passengers on Teenage Simulated Driving Performance (Teen Passenger Study)